Thomas Chittenden

 Thomas Chittenden (January 6, 1730 – August 25, 1797) was an American politician from Vermont, who was a leader of the territory for nearly two decades.
-He was the state's first and third governor, serving from 1778 to 1789—when it was a largely unrecognized independent state called the Vermont Republic—and again from 1790 until his death.
+He was the state's first and third governor, serving from 1778 to 1789—when it was a largely unrecognized independent state now called the Vermont Republic—and again from 1790 until his death.
 Vermont was admitted to the Union in 1791 as its 14th state.

 Early and personal life

-Chittenden was born in East Guilford in the Colony of Connecticut on January 6, 1730.
+Thomas Chittenden was born in East Guilford in the Connecticut Colony on January 6, 1730.
+He lost one of his eyes and was referred to as "one eye Tom" by his opponents.
 He married Elizabeth Meigs on October 4, 1749, in Salisbury, Connecticut.
 They had four sons and six daughters while they were living in Connecticut, all of whom survived to adulthood.

 Career

-Chittenden was a justice of the peace in Salisbury and a member of the Colonial Assembly from 1765 to 1769.
+Chittenden served as a justice of the peace and in the Connecticut Colonial Assembly from 1765 to 1769.
 He served in Connecticut's 14th Regiment of Militia from 1767 to 1773, rising to the rank of colonel.

+Chittenden was one of the residents of Salisbury, Connecticut, who purchased land from the Onion River Land Company run by Ethan Allen, Ira Allen, Heman Allen, and Remember Baker.
 Chittenden moved to the New Hampshire Grants, now Vermont, in 1774, where he was the first settler in the town of Williston.

-In 1777, a convention was held in Windsor which drafted Vermont's first constitution, establishing Vermont as an independent republic.
+Chittenden was a delegate to the 1777 constitutional convention that established Vermont's constitution and drafted its Declaration of Independence.
+Chittenden was selected as governor of the Vermont Republic on March 12, 1778, by the legislature and Joseph Marsh was selected as lieutenant governor.

 During the American Revolution, Chittenden was a member of a committee empowered to negotiate with the Continental Congress to allow Vermont to join the Union.
 The Congress deferred the matter to avoid antagonizing the states of New York and New Hampshire, which had competing claims against Vermont.
 During the period of the Vermont Republic, Chittenden served as governor from 1778 to 1789 and 1790 to 1791, and was one of the participants in a series of delicate negotiations with British authorities in Quebec over the possibility of establishing Vermont as a British province.

 After Vermont entered the federal Union in 1791 as its 14th state, Chittenden continued as governor until his death in 1797.